 Build It !!
-That’s what DIY is about, and it’s a good feeling.
-Here are some Customer Project Stories highlighting great work and project success.
+That’s what DIY is all about, and it’s a great feeling.
+These are Customer Project Stories and Great ideas.
 Read (in their words) how Do-It-Yourself Plans become awesome “Built By Me” products!
-Most include customization (variations from the original plans) with special features added to meet their needs.
-We love it, and We Encourage Customizing!

 Submitted By: Tom